Native Village of Afognak: Government

+The Organized Village of Afognak is led by a democratically elected tribal council.
+Its chairman is Meagan Christiansen.
+The Alaska Regional Office of the Bureau of Indian Affairs serves the tribe.
+The tribe is a member of the National Congress of American Indians.

+Federal recognition

-In 1971 the Alaska Native Claims Settlement Act resulted in the formation of thirteen regional corporations and a number of "Native Village Corporations" which were recognized by the Bureau of Indian Affairs as tribal entities.
+In 1971, the Alaska Native Claims Settlement Act resulted in the formation of 13 regional corporations and a number of Native Village Corporations which were recognized by the Bureau of Indian Affairs as tribal entities.
 The Native Village of Afognak is one such officially designated tribe.
-The regional Alaska Native Corporation is Koniag, Inc. Many members of the Native Village of Afognak also hold shares in one of the region's village corporations, Afognak Native Corporation.
+The regional Alaska Native Corporation is Koniag, Inc. Many citizens of the Native Village of Afognak also hold shares in one of the region's village corporations, Afognak Native Corporation.
 Koniag, Inc. and Afognak Native Corporation are distinct legal entities.

 Tribal council

-The tribal council of the Native Village of Afognak consists of seven elected members who sit for three year terms.
+The tribal council of the Native Village of Afognak consists of seven elected members who sit for three-year terms.
 The council is the official governing body of the tribe as well as managing cultural and land resources and preserving the cultural traditions of the Alutiiq.

-Archeology
+Language and culture

+The tribe speaks English and Alutiiq, with about 35 fluent speakers.
+Many tribal elders also speak Alaskan Russian.

+Archeaology

-In 1994, the Afognak Native Corporation began to build tourism by involving visitors in the archaeological excavation of the old Afognak island village of Ag’waneq in a program called "Dig Afognak".
-In 1998 the Bureau of Indian Affairs issued a grant to fund the collection and preservation of historic and prehistoric data from the dig and from interviews with Elders of the community.
+In 1993, the Afognak Native Corporation founded Dig Afognak, a hands-on archaeological excavation conducted in the summers.
+Youth and elders have participated in the excavation of the old Afognak island village of Ag’waneq.
+In 1998 the Bureau of Indian Affairs issued a grant to fund the collection and preservation of historic and precontact data from the dig and from interviews with Elders of the community.

+Climate change

+Alaska Natives are already feeling the effects of climate change from increased fires, harsher storms, melting permafrost, erosion along the coasts, and weather patterns shifting.
+To address these threats, in 2006, 162 Alaska Native tribes, including the Native Village of Afognak, and corporations working with the Native American Rights Fund, signed a Climate Change resolution calling upon Congress to pass laws to reduce greenhouse gas emissions.